On this page we have provided several samples illustrated various technical challenges in

 useful for particle systems.

 This example shows how to use JSON to define your level format.
-The modifying the
+Modifying this

 file allows you to change the level without recompiling the demo; just hit start.